huohuoren4/docs/python/flask/user_guide/tutorial/blueprint_view.md

         ).fetchone()
 ```

-[bp.before_app_request()](https://flask.palletsprojects.com/en/2.3.x/api/#flask.Blueprint.before_app_request) registers a function that runs before the view function, no matter what URL is requested. `load_logged_in_user` checks if a user id is stored in the [session](https://flask.palletsprojects.com/en/2.3.x/api/#flask.session) and gets that user’s data from the database, storing it on [g.user](https://flask.palletsprojects.com/en/2.3.x/api/#flask.g), which lasts for the length of the request.
+`bp.before_app_request()` registers a function that runs before the view function, no matter what URL is requested. `load_logged_in_user` checks if a user id is stored in the `session` and gets that user’s data from the database, storing it on `g.user`, which lasts for the length of the request.
 If there is no user id, or if the id doesn’t exist, `g.user` will be `None`.

 ## Logout {#logout}

-To log out, you need to remove the user id from the [session](https://flask.palletsprojects.com/en/2.3.x/api/#flask.session).
+To log out, you need to remove the user id from the `session`.
 Then `load_logged_in_user` won’t load a user on subsequent requests.

 ```python
 # flaskr/auth.py